mickaelandrieu/beerawecka/doc/06-input-class.md

 ### ip()

 Returns the IP of the current user.

 Returns the `default_ip` option from the configuration if the IP is not found or if the IP is not valid.

 ## is_valid_ip($ip)

-Returns if an ip is valid.
+Returns `TRUE` if an ip is valid.

 ### time()